ReScience/ReScienceC/docs/editorial_bot.md

 ### Compiling papers

-When a `pre-review` or `review` issue is opened, `@editorialbot` will try to compile the JOSS paper by looking for a `paper.md` file in the repository specified when the paper was submitted.
+When a `pre-review` or `review` issue is opened, `@editorialbot` will try to compile the ReScience C paper by looking for a `paper.md` file in the repository specified when the paper was submitted.

 If it can't find the `paper.md` file it will say as much in the review issue.
 If it can't compile the paper (i.e. there's some kind of Pandoc error), it will try and report that error back in the thread too.